-791 - ADVANCED IMPROVISATION | 0.5 credit (AS)
+791 - ADVANCED IMPROVISATION 0.5 credit

 In this course, students will continue the exploration of character and improv techniques.
 Emphasis will be placed on developing the skills acquired during Basic Improvisation and expanding on them.
-The course will culminate in the production of an improvised show.
-PREREQUISITE: Basic Improv.
+The course will culminate in the production of a "Harold" improvisation show.
+PREREQUISITE: Basic Improv

-780 - ACTING I 0.5 credit (AS)
+780 - ACTING I 0.5 credit

-Acting 1 is a thorough, fundamental acting class.
+Acting 1A is a thorough, fundamental acting class.
 Students will explore the basic skills of acting as they learn how to create a truthful, sustained character in a scripted or improvised scene.
-The focus point of this class is the application of given circumstance, objective, action and obstacle in performing scenes from classic and contemporary plays.
-Students will explore thorough discussion and written work how plays reflect society and how they connect to their own lives.
-Hagen, Meisner, Stanislavsky, and Chekov techniques will be explored.
+The focus point of this class is the application of given circumstance, objective, action and obstacle in performing scenes from classic and contemporary American plays.
+Students will explore through discussion and written work how plays reflect society and how they connect to their own lives.
+Hagen, Meisner, and Chekov techniques will be explored.

-782 - ACTING 2 0.5 credit (AS)
+782 - ACTING 2 | 0.5 credit

 Acting 2 is a rigorous, practical acting class.
 Students will explore improvisation, scenes, monologues and plays as tools for unlocking truthful, spontaneous behavior and refining their skills as actors.
 Emphasis will be on physical and emotional characterization with the application of previous techniques (given circumstance, objective, action and obstacle, as well as new skills introduces.
-Laban Movements, Thought exercise, The Masks, and Stanislavski Techniques will be explored.
 Students will demonstrate their mastery in a final performance and talkback with an invited audience.
+Laban Movements, Thought exercise, and Stanislavski Techniques will be explored.

-PREREQUISITE: Acting 1.
+PREREQUISITE: Acting 1

-783 - ACTING 3/4 0.5 credit (AS)
+783 - ACTING 3-4 | 0.5 credit

 Acting 3/4 can be taken twice, once as Acting 3 and once as Acting 4.
 3/4 is a rigorous, practical acting class.
 Students will explore deep emotional character development and connection skills as actors.
 Emphasis will be on emotional characterization with the application of previous techniques (given circumstance, objective, action and obstacle, Laban, as well as new skills introduced.
-Students will demonstrate their mastery in a final performance and talkback.
+Students will demonstrate their mastery in a final performance and talkback with an invited audience.
 The Masks, and additional Stanislavski Techniques will be explored.

 PREREQUISITE: Acting 2 or teacher approval.

-778 - TECHNICAL DESIGN IN THEATRE FUNDAMENTALS 0.5 credit (AS)
+778 - TECHNICAL DESIGN IN THEATRE FUNDAMENTALS | 0.5 credit

-This is an introductory course in the theory and practice of technical design for the theatre.
-The primary goal of this class is to provide access to terms, concepts, and design principle applications for theatrical scenery, costume, makeup/hair, sound, and lighting design.
-The students will contribute to the construction of sets and designs for all shows.
+This is an introductory course in the theory and practice of scenography for the theatre.
+The primary goal of this class is to provide access to terms, concepts, and design principle applications for theatrical scenery, costume, sound, and lighting design.
+The students will contribute to construction of sets for all shows.
 The students will learn how to safely and properly use various construction tools, both power tools and hand tools.
 Additional volunteer time outside of the normal class time may be requested of the student.